xNazim/oop_midterm_2021/README.md

 #### Here's gif of application:
 ![alt text](gif/oop.gif)

-### Here you see that, applicayion has two modes: one flock and many flocks.
+### Here you see that, application has two modes: one flock and many flocks.
 In one flock mode they'll join in one flock, and in many flocks vice versa.